 The use of this simple mechanism to compare to a benchmark can pay enormous dividends without incurring a huge research cost.

-The concept of a Critical Success factor was fully developed by John F. Rockart of the MIT Sloan School of Management, he said Critical Success Factors are:
+The concept of a Critical Success factor was fully developed by John F. Rockart of the MIT Sloan School of Management.
+He said Critical Success Factors are:

 “The limited number of areas in which results, if they are satisfactory, will ensure successful competitive performance for the organization.
 They are the few key areas where things must go right for the business to flourish.
-If results in these areas are not adequate, the organization’s efforts for the period will be less than desired.”
+If results in these areas are not adequate, the organisation’s efforts for the period will be less than desired.”

 Where a Vision can provide an overall strategic direction, Critical Success Factors provide focus on the few things that need to be done to ensure success.
 For example, a mobile phone network company might have the Vision:

-“Transforming society through the provision of ultra-high speed mobile information and entertainment services.”
+“Transforming society through the provision of ultra-high-speed mobile information and entertainment services.”